 The Audit Committee is directly responsible for the appointment, compensation and oversight of the Company's independent registered public accounting firm.
-In addition to retaining Deloitte & Touche LLP to audit the Company's financial statements for 2018, the Audit Committee retained Deloitte & Touche LLP to provide audit-related services in 2018.
+In addition to retaining Deloitte & Touche LLP to audit the Company's financial statements for 2019, the Audit Committee retained Deloitte & Touche LLP to provide audit-related and non-audit services in 2019.
 The Audit Committee understands the need for Deloitte & Touche LLP to maintain objectivity and independence in its audits of the Company's financial statements.
+The Audit Committee has reviewed all non-audit services provided by Deloitte & Touche LLP in 2019 and has concluded that the provision of such services was compatible with maintaining Deloitte & Touche LLP's independence in the conduct of its auditing functions.
 The Audit Committee evaluates Deloitte's qualifications, performance and independence, and presents its conclusions to the full Board on an annual basis.

-The aggregate fees billed or to be billed by Deloitte & Touche LLP for audit services provided to the Company for 2018 and 2017 and billed related to other services provided during 2018 and 2017 were as follows:
+The aggregate fees billed or to be billed by Deloitte & Touche LLP for audit services provided to the Company for 2019 and 2018 and billed related to other services provided during 2019 and 2018 were as follows:

-Service Category 2018 2017
+Service Category 2019 2018

-Audit Fees \$ 696,301 \$ 648,500
+Audit Fees \$ 778,092 \$ 696,301

-Audit-Related Fees 2,884 2,877
+Audit-Related Fees 2,028 2,884

 Tax Fees

-All Other Fees
+All Other Fees 197,765

-Total \$ 699,185 \$ 651,377
+Total \$ 977,885 \$ 699,185

 In the above table, in accordance with the SEC's definitions and rules, "audit fees" are fees for professional services and reimbursement for out of pocket expenses for the audit of a company's financial statements, and for services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements; "audit-related fees" are fees for assurance and related services that are reasonably related to the performance of the audit or review of a company's financial statements; "tax fees" are fees for tax compliance, tax advice and tax planning; and "all other fees" are fees for any services not included in the first three categories.
+During 2019, the "all other fees" reflects work for the due diligence related to the acquisition of SentreHEART, Inc.